zybbigpy/Phy5120/hw5/hw5.md

 ## 4

-The first picture shows that HOMO is lack of symmetry and the second picture shows that
+The first picture shows that HOMO has symmetry and the second picture shows that

 LUMO has mirror symmetry.
 They are consistent with the reference [2].